Manifold learning for coarse-graining atomistic simulations: Application to amorphous solids: Introduction

 One of the main challenges in multi-scale modeling of amorphous solids is that, unlike crystalline materials where macroscale deformation mechanisms can be directly linked to well-known point defects in the microstructure, the notion of a defect in an amorphous material is not well-established.
 This makes multi-scale modeling, and in particular coarse-graining, quite difficult because properties such as defect densities that are naturally used to span length-scales are difficult to define.
 This has led to a proliferation of phenomenological models that are capable of modeling certain aspects of MG deformation (e.g.\ \cite{anand2007constitutive, demetriou2009coarse}), but lack a direct connection to underlying microstructural changes that occur during inelastic deformation.

 In this work, we leverage the proposed methodology to model plasticity in a metallic glass alloy by coarse-graining atomistic simulations of shear deformation to inform a continuum model \cite{rycroft2015eulerian,boffi20projection} of the shear transformation zone (STZ) theory of plasticity \cite{bouchbinder2009nonequilibrium}.
 Building on previous coarse-graining efforts of the authors \cite{hinkle2017coarse}, the proposed methodology provides a machine learning formalism by which to directly coarse-grain atomistic data to inform the STZ theory.
 STZ theory is a thermodynamically grounded theory that presumes that deformation in a glass can be described by a mean-field of point defects called STZs that mediate shear deformation, which have been directly observed in atomistic simulations \cite{manning2011vibrational, patinet2016connecting,cubuk2017structure,richard2020predicting}.
 It further presumes that the densities of these defects can be translated to higher length-scales through an effective ``disorder'' temperature \cite{langer2004dynamics, shi2007evaluation, bouchbinder2009nonequilibrium, falk2011deformation}.
+Codes and data for reproducing the results in this paper can be found at: https://github.com/katiana22/GrassmannianEGO.